A beagle puppy scratching its neck

 Fleas Can Spread Diseases to Your Pet

 Flea bites can cause discomfort for your cat or dog.
 These parasites might even bite you or other family members, leaving you with sore bite marks on your arms and legs.
 But fleas are more than an annoying nuisance.
 What starts out as a simple itch can potentially lead to a wide range of skin conditions, flea-borne diseases, or other parasitic infections in dogs and cats.
-These include flea allergy dermatitis, flea anemia, Bartonella, or even tapeworm infections.*
+These include flea allergy dermatitis, flea anemia, Bartonella infection, or even tapeworm infections.*

 *See individual product labels for indications.